 So which is correct?!

-This article aims to clarify the use of the term, explain it’s historical development and point readers towards the textbooks and research articles that have been published by serious research-clinicians under the term “cognitive hypnotherapy”.
+This article aims to clarify the use of the term, explain it's historical development and distinguish clearly between Cognitive Hypnotherapy (based on Ellis & Beck), vs “Cognitive Hypnotherapy” (based on NLP); and direct readers towards the textbooks and research articles that have been published by research-clinicians under the term “cognitive hypnotherapy”.

 History and Origins of “Cognitive Hypnotherapy”

-The origins of the term can be found mostly in the 1994 special edition of Journal of Cognitive Psychotherapy, which focused on the integration of cognitive therapy with hypnotherapy: Volume 8 Issue 4 – Special Edition: Cognitive Hypnotherapy.
+The origins of the term “cognitive hypnotherapy” can be found primarily in the 1994 special edition of The Journal of Cognitive Psychotherapy, which focused on the integration of cognitive therapy with hypnotherapy: Volume 8 Issue 4 – Special Edition: Cognitive Hypnotherapy.

 The special edition was edited by Dr Assen Alladin, who also contributed an article on “Cognitive Hypnotherapy for Depression”.

 The following articles were in the special 1994 edition of that journal:

 Cognitive Hypnotherapy for Anxiety Disorders

 Cognitive Hypnotherapy for Depression